-At present, our data confirm that many of our students are meeting our expectations regarding program goals.
-However, a substantial number of our students are not.
-Overall, the data reveal a full range of results with room for improvement.
+The data from 2017-2019 confirm that many of our students were meeting our expectations regarding program goals.
+However, in 2019, a substantial number of our students appeared to be not meeting expectations.
+Overall, the data revealed a full range of results with room for improvement.